chef-boneyard/chef-web-docs-2016/chef_master/source/community_plugin_knife.rst

    * - knife-ec2-amis-ubuntu
      - Adds the ability to retrieve a list of released |ubuntu| |amazon ami|.
 Learn more: `<https://rubygems.org/gems/ubuntu_ami>`_.
    * - knife-elb
-     - Adds the ability to add and remove instances from existing elbs, enlist them, and show them (Does not create or delete elb's itself).
-Learn more: https://github.com/ranjib/knife-elb
+     - Adds the ability to add and remove instances from existing enterprise load balancers, enlist them, and then show them.
+(This does not add the ability to create or delete enterprise load balancers.)
+Learn more: https://github.com/ranjib/knife-elb.
    * - knife-env-diff
      - Adds the ability to diff the cookbook versions for two (or more) environments.
 Learn more: https://github.com/jgoulah/knife-env-diff.
    * - knife-esx